-NOTE: September 5, 2014 - Glenn Stark passed away earlier this week.
+NOTE: Glenn Stark passed away in September 2014.
 His 97-year-old body just wore out.
 His family appreciate his art and much of it was already on display at his son's home in Wichita.
-This page will be updated with details on seeing Glenn's art in the future as it becomes available.
+As of early March 2015, the family has removed those pieces which they wanted and the remaining ones have been donated to the community of Kingman and will be moved to a community park.
+This page will be updated when they are on display.

 The best thing about building KansasTravel.org has been meeting people like Mary & Glenn Stark of Kingman, Kansas.
 Glenn makes sculptures in wood and concrete.
 I first saw his work on display at the Grassroots Art Center in Lucas, and had exchanged emails with his wife prior to my visit.